rclone/rclone/docs/content/docs.md

 ### --track-renames-strategy (hash,modtime) ###

 This option changes the matching criteria for `--track-renames` to match by any combination of modtime, hash, size.
-Matchig by size is always enabled no matter what option is selected here.
+Matching by size is always enabled no matter what option is selected here.
 This also means that it enables `--track-renames` support for encrypted destinations.
 If nothing is specified, the default option is matching by hashes.